-Switzerland’s 19 living ex-presidents: a world record
+Switzerland’s 20 living ex-presidents: a world record

 France (president): Nicolas Sarkozy, François Hollande

-United States (president): Jimmy Carter, Bill Clinton, George W Bush, Barack Obama, Donald Trump
+United States (president): Bill Clinton, George W Bush, Barack Obama, Donald Trump

 Germany (chancellor): Gerhard Schröder, Angela Merkel